lanly-dev/vscode-demo/README.md

 # Sidekick - Visual Studio Code Extension
-> A prefect AI Sidekick for solo leveling developer
+> A perfect AI Sidekick for a solo leveling developer

 ### [DevRev Hackathon - Coding with AI](https://devrevhack0.devpost.com)
 > Use AI to code and automate Developer tasks